 Cisco Hosted Solutions

-Cisco WebEx TelePresence is a Cisco Rich Media Conferencing deployment model delivered through the cloud.
-With WebEx TelePresence, you can use Cisco's best-in-class TelePresence endpoints over the Internet.
-You can also add video calling capabilities to PCs and Macs.
+Cisco Collaboration Meeting Rooms (CMR) Cloud is a Cisco Rich Media Conferencing deployment model delivered through the cloud.
+Cisco CMR Cloud is a video collaboration service.
+It couples WebEx Personal Rooms and the cloud-based WebEx Video Bridge into one, always-available meeting experience.
+CMR Cloud is accessible from any standards-based video device.
+It provides simple, highly secure collaboration from the scalable Cisco WebEx Cloud.
 The cloud service is designed to help users make connections across their business community.
 All the call control and multipoint units reside in the cloud.

 For a conference to occur, the stream of every single participant’s endpoint must traverse the Internet; therefore, sizing of the correct Internet links is crucial for an optimal experience.
-Cisco WebEx TelePresence is geared to mid-size deployments.
-For more information about Cisco WebEx TelePresence, refer to the documentation available at
+Cisco CMR Cloud is geared to mid-size deployments.
+For more information about Cisco CMR Cloud, refer to the documentation available at

 Centralized designs are recommended for voice and video deployments with few collaboration endpoints, and for larger deployments that extend over a limited geographical area.